dansmyers/IntroToCS/Labs/5-Fun.md

     Complete this function docstring
     """

-    # Calculate the area of the rectangle
+    # Calculate the area of the triangle

     # Print the result